snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 - `FormulaRotation`: My feelings on this are similar to SVD.
 It's probably a good place to start, to see how your data compares to some variable.
 Pair it with a `spectralColorBy`.
 But it also probably isn't a good place to end, since linear regressions likely don't fit how we structure our tellings of the story.
 Even so, this rotation is incredibly flexible, so it can be a good starting point for creating other rotations
 - `TrainedRotation`: Use this when you need to test a different rotation against a holdout test or validation set.
 It isn't a rotation in itself, but instead a useful piece of ENA machinery for perform certain kinds of model validity checks

+!!! checkin

+    Is there anything you would like me to review again or cover before we move on to getting help after the conference?

 ## Getting Help and Contributing

 `EpistemicNetworkAnalysis.jl` lives on [GitHub](https://github.com/snotskie/EpistemicNetworkAnalysis.jl)